 Native Agents

 - Odin — the primary assistant, specializing in procedure design, agent configuration, task planning, and platform guidance.
-Odin also powers Assistant Chat
+Odin also powers Assistant Chat, and can search the web for up-to-date information when a workflow needs it

 Thread